 The advent of online and mobile investing has opened up a world of choices for retail investors.
 Since E*TRADE and Robinhood are clearly distinct, it is important to answer four questions before picking one of them.
 Firstly, are you interested in becoming or are you already a sophisticated and experienced investor?
 Secondly, how much data do you actually need to handle your portfolio?
 Thirdly, how many types of securities would you like to invest in?
 Fourthly, are you a “digitally native” user who is comfortable with the latest technology, or would you like to be able to get person-to-person help from your app’s vendor?
 If you’re looking to make a few easy trades, Robinhood may be the platform for you.
 If you want to really get into the nuts and bolts, E*TRADE is probably your better option.

 - Whether you use an online brokerage platform or not, there’s a great deal of benefit in working with a financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s free matching tool can pair you with a financial professional in your area, in just minutes, to help you decide what to do with your money and how to do it.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Whether you use E*TRADE or Robinhood or one of their rivals, a free, easy-to-use asset allocation calculator can be a valuable tool as you make investment decisions.